mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Missions.md

 The opening vignette shows the name of a GDP as a way to communicate about the shared work of making a game.
 The utterance by the child "Key Door Person" seemingly indicated that the child ceded responsibility to the adult.
 The child has judged it the level of complexity needed to add a new pattern into the code to be beyond her ability and delegates appropriately.

+### GDPs and division of Labour

+Similarly, rather than direct delegation, dividing of labour can be observered.

+The implementation of some GDP involved the use of different tools and activites.
+For example, the design of a graphical element suited some learners and they depended on the support of others to emplement those changes in code.

+While the above interaction between Fi and Ma points to the parent doing the heavy lifting for code implementation, this was not always the case.
+Mi and Ne had a reverse relationship where the child would reluctantly implement the graphical changes in code but would pointedly not explain them seemingly taking pride in knowing something that her mother didn't.

+ADD TRANSCRIPT EXAMPLE FROM  - 49:52.2 - 53:38.0 - 2019-03-18-michelle

 #### GDPs for Goal Setting and Prioritisation